 I respectfully dissent.
 I believe the conventional view is mistaken as a matter of the original public meaning of the Constitution.
-Although the idea of a sitting Senator holding the office of President is somewhat counter-intuitive, I intend to show that the conventional view, by contrast, is merely an unexamined and unfounded intuition.
-True, the Constitution does preclude joint Legislative Branch-Executive Branch service.
-But for incompatibility purposes, the
+Although the idea of a sitting Senator holding the office of President is somewhat counter-intuitive, I intend to show that the conventional

-Congress "); id. at 171 (stating that the incompatibility bar on members of Congress becoming "acting" or "interim" President was "textually explicit"); id. at 625 n.38 ("In order to conform with the Article I, section 6 incompatibility clause, the 1947 statute requires a legislative leader to resign from Congress before assuming duties as acting president."); Akhil Reed Amar & Vikram David Amar, Is the Presidential Succession Law Constitutional?, 48 STAN.
+3. E.g., AKHIL REED AMAR, AMERICA'S CONSTITUTION: A BIOGRAPHY 131 (2006) [hereinafter AMAR, BIOGRAPHY] ("Article I, section 6 barred a sitting president from serving in Congress . . . ."); id. at 171 (stating that the incompatibility bar on members of Congress becoming "acting" or "interim" President was "textually explicit"); id. at 625 n.38 ("In order to conform with the Article I, section 6 incompatibility clause, the 1947 statute requires a legislative leader to resign from Congress before assuming duties as acting president."); Akhil Reed Amar & Vikram David Amar, Is the Presidential Succession Law Constitutional?, 48 STAN.
 L. REV. 113, 118-19 (1995) [hereinafter Amar & Amar, Presidential Succession Law] (describing, in the context of presidential succession, joint service as Speaker and President as "a patent violation of the Incompatibility Clause"); id. at 119 n.34 ("[T]he anti-Walpolian spirit underlying the Incompatibility Clause would have barred, for example, President George Washington from simultaneously serving as a Virginia Senator."); Steven G. Calabresi, Response, The Political Question of Presidential Succession, 48 STAN.
 L. REV. 155, 165 (1995) ("To combine the most powerful legislative office in the land, the Speakership, with the most powerful executive office in the land, the Presidency, is to ignore a core structural feature of our whole system of government."); John Harrison, Addition by Subtraction, 92 VA.
 L. REV. 1853, 1863 n.25 (2006) ("[T]he Incompatibility Clause, which bars Senators and Representatives from holding any other office in the government, not just the presidency.") (emphasis added); John F. Manning, Response, Not Proved: Some Lingering Questions About Legislative Succession to the Presidency, 48 STAN.
 L. REV. 141, 146 (1995) ("[O]ne could hardly interpret the Incompatibility Clause to allow a Representative or Senator to retain a seat in the Congress after being elected and inaugurated as President."); cf. Aaron-Andrew P. Bruhl, Response, Against Mix-and-Match Lawmaking, 16 CORNELL J.L. & PUB.
 POL'Y 349, 362 (2007) ("[S]uch consensus should lead us to question whether we are correct in embracing a novel interpretation.").